andrewratliff/andrewratliff.github.io/_posts/2019-12-28-half-the-sky.md

 all parties may benefit from legal protections.
 Another argument is that commercial sex is inherently wrong, and legalization and regulation policies do not actually diminish a parallel, illegal industry.
-The authors share that while they originally thought that the legalization and regulation of sex work would be helpful, they have come to believe that legalized prostitution does not reduce the numbers of exploited children or adults.
+The authors share that while they originally thought that the former approach would be helpful, they have come to believe that legalized prostitution does not reduce the numbers of exploited children or adults.
 Ms. WuDunn and Mr. Kristof stress, however, that the debate around prostitution impedes action against forced prostitution.